 ARTICLE 8 - (1) The exchange or special status students are the registered students or graduates of another university who take courses in the associate degree or undergraduate degree programs of the University within the scope of the national and international student exchange programs or special student status for a given period in compliance with the provisions of the relevant legislation.
-Special status students are not awarded diploma and title; however, a document including their courses and grades may be issued.
-If these students are then registered at Atılım University, the courses and grades taken at the University may be included in GPA calculation of the students as per the resolution of relevant board.
-The admission of special status students to undergraduate courses is subject to the resolution of relevant boards.
-These students shall pay the tuition fee determined by the Board of Trustees for two courses.
+Special status students are not awarded a diploma and a title; however, a document including their courses and grades may be issued.
+If these students register in Atılım University afterwards, the courses and grades taken at the University may be included in GPA calculations of students as resolved by the relevant board.
+The decision to admit special status students to undergraduate courses is in the power of the relevant boards.
+These students shall pay the tuition fee determined by the Board of Trustees for up to two courses.
 However, the special status students who have three or more courses shall pay the tuition fee determined by the Board of Trustees for an academic term.
 If they intend to take courses from summer school programs within the scope of an exchange program or a special status, they shall pay the summer school tuition fee determined by the Board of Trustees.

-(2) Credits of the courses or practice sessions taken by registered students of Atılım University who take courses from another higher education institution at the same level within the scope of the national and international student exchange programs or special student status may be substituted with the courses in the registered diploma program with the decision of the relevant executive board.
+- Credits of the courses or practice sessions taken by registered students of Atılım University who take courses from another higher education institution at the same level within the scope of the national and international student exchange programs or special student status may be substituted with the courses in the registered diploma program with the decision of the relevant executive board.
 Such students shall continue to pay the tuition fee determined for their program as long as they are registered in the University.
 If they intend to take courses from the summer school program of another university within this scope, they shall pay the summer school tuition fee determined by the Board of Trustees.
-The special student status and the exchange program periods of students count towards their duration of study.

-(3) In order to take courses from programs in English, the students registered in programs in Turkish must document their foreign language proficiency as per University requirements.
+The special student status and the exchange program periods of students count towards their duration of study. - (3) In order to take courses from programs in English, the students registered in programs in Turkish must document their foreign language proficiency as per University requirements.